ZeBuntux/Zenaxchropos/README.txt

 2nd December
 Release: v0.53.3

-This changes the resources, to match new tickettype, which make the scripts more readable.
+This changes the resources, to match new tickettype, which makes the scripts more readable.
 In version v0.32.3 these scripts are converted automatically.

 The conversion can be run manually, if required by running resettickettype from the Chomis program folder.